apnadkarni/blt/man/datatable.rst

   **u**
     Invoke *command* whenever the cell value is unset.

+  *Command* is a TCL command prefix.
+The traced row index, column index and the operation letter are appended to the command before it is invoked.

 *tableName* **trace delete** *traceName*...

-  Deletes the trace associated with *traceName*.
+  Removes the one of more traces from *tableName*. *TraceName* is the name of a trace created by the **trace cell**, **trace column**, or **trace row** operations.

 *tableName* **trace info** *traceName*

   Describes *traceName*.
-A list of name value pairs is returned.
-  The *name*, *row*, *column*, *flags*, and *command* are returned.
+A list of the trace's *name*, *row*, *column*, *flags*, and *command* and their values is returned.

 *tableName* **trace names** ?\ *pattern* ...\ ?

   Returns the names of the traces currently registered.
 This includes cell, row, and column traces.
-If one of *pattern* arguments are present, then any of the trace name matching one of the patterns is returned. *Pattern* is a glob-style pattern.
+If one or more of *pattern* arguments are present then any trace name matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **trace row** *row* *how* *command*

-  Registers a callback to *command* when any cell in the *row* is read, written, or unset. *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following
+  Registers a command when any cell in *row* is read, written, or unset. *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following letters:
-  letters:

   **r**
     Invoke *command* whenever the cell value is read.